-Criterion 4.8: Biosecurity is present and disease is treated rapidly and appropriately Weighting: 1 Responsible indicators The use of chemicals follows legal requirements of the appropriate EU regulations or of the country concerned.
-The facility has the appropriate permissions to operate from the relevant licensing authority An effective and documented biosecurity plan is in place and there is evidence that it is being followed.
-Records are available showing regular monitoring of health and possible signs of stress according to the facility's plan (including the completion of microscope parasite checks) and daily mortality is recorded.
-Records are maintained according to the Medicines Regulations for use of any medicines and/or chemicals used in the facility.
-Aspiring indicators The use of chemicals follows legal requirements of the appropriate EU regulations or of the country concerned.
-The facility has the appropriate permissions to operate from the relevant authority
+Criterion 4.8: Biosecurity is present and disease is treated rapidly and appropriately

+Weighting: 1 Responsible • The use of chemicals follows legal requirements of the appropriate EU regulations or of indicators the country concerned.
+The facility has the appropriate permissions to operate from the relevant licensing authority • An effective and documented biosecurity plan is in place and there is evidence that it is

+- An effective and documented biosecurity plan is in place and there is evidence that it is being followed. - Records are available showing regular monitoring of health and possible signs of stress according to the facility's plan (including the completion of microscope parasite checks) and daily mortality is recorded.

-An effective and documented biosecurity plan is in place and there is evidence that it is being followed.
-Eels are regularly monitored for health and possible signs of stress (although this might not be documented) and daily mortality is recorded.
-Records are maintained according to the Medicines Regulations for use of any medicines and/or chemicals used in the facility.
-The risks of trade to non EU countries are adequately mitigated Weighting: 1 Responsible indicators The non-EU destination applies the same level of robustness as the EU, to be consistent with the EU Eel Regulation, i.e.:- The donor country meets the 60% glass eel restocking target, The donor and recipient countries have Eel Management Plans that are of the same standard as those specified in the EU, The donor and recipient countries are implementing those Eel Management Plans, with over 50% of actions implemented or in progress.
-Additional and verifiable assurance processes are put in place to ensure that the trade is made for the intended purpose.
-For example a consignment could include an independent inspector to accompany and verify that a consignment of glass eels for restocking was fully used for that purpose.
-Aspiring indicators Donor country meets 40 - 59% glass eel restocking target The donor and recipient countries have eel management plans that are pending approval by ICES or equivalent The donor and recipient countries are implementing those Eel Management Plans, with 25 - 49% of actions implemented or in progress.
-Additional and verifiable assurance processes are put in place to ensure that the trade is made for the intended purpose.
-For example a consignment could include an independent inspector to accompany and verify that a consignment of glass eels for restocking was fully used for that purpose
+• Records are maintained according to the Medicines Regulations for use of any medicines and/or chemicals used in the facility.
+Aspiring • The use of chemicals follows legal requirements of the appropriate EU regulations or of indicators the country concerned. • The facility has the appropriate permissions to operate from the relevant authority An effective and documented biosecurity plan is in place and there is evidence that it is being followed. • Eels are regularly monitored for health and possible signs of stress (although this might not be documented) and daily mortality is recorded.
+Records are maintained according to the Medicines Regulations for use of any medicines and/or chemicals used in the facility. : The risks of trade to non EU countries are adequately mitigated Weighting: 1 Responsible indicators • The non-EU destination applies the same level of robustness as the EU, to be consistent with the EU Eel Regulation, i.e.:- The donor country meets the 60% glass eel restocking target, • The donor and recipient countries have Eel Management Plans that are of the same standard as those specified in the EU, • The donor and recipient countries are implementing those Eel Management Plans, with over 50% of actions implemented or in progress. • Additional and verifiable assurance processes are put in place to ensure that the trade is A and initial a made for the intended purpose, using an independent inspector in-person.
+Aspiring indicators • Donor country meets 40 - 59% glass eel restocking target mulcators The donor and recipient countries have eel management plans that are pending approval by ICES or equivalent The donor and recipient countries are implementing those Eel Management Plans, with 25 - 49% of actions implemented or in progress.
+Additional and verifiable assurance processes are put in place to ensure that the trade is made for the intended purpose using an independent inspector, remotely, by video link.
+Componen t 5 - Eel farming Issues High survival rates and growth rates in fish farms compared to the wild enable the efficient use of millions of glass eels for restocking, and for the provision of high quality food for human use.
+However, fish farms must be well run to be both profitable and responsible.
+Poor husbandry can lead to disease, high mortalities and pollution.
+Feed is often made with other fish species and these should be from certified sustainable or responsible sources.
+The farm should be contributing to restocking to play its part in supporting eel conservation projects.
+Notes If the eel farm has achieved another fish farming standard, e.g. Aquaculture Stewardship Council (ASC), evidence presented for that can be used in assessment here.
+Mortality rate during culture